Société des établissements de plein air du Québec

-The Société des établissements de plein air du Québec (/fr/, Quebec Outdoor Establishments Company), also known as Sépaq, is the agency of the Government of Quebec that manages parks and wildlife reserves.
-Sépaq falls under the authority of the Minister of Développement durable, de l'Environnement et des Parcs (Sustainable development, Environment and Parks) and its head office is located in Quebec City.
+The Société des établissements de plein air du Québec (/fr/, Quebec Outdoor Establishments Company), also known as Sépaq, is the agency of the Government of Quebec that manages public parks and wildlife reserves.
+The Sépaq falls under the authority of the Minister of Développement durable, de l'Environnement et des Parcs (Sustainable development, Environment and Parks) and its head office is located in Quebec City.
 It employs about 3400 people.

+History

+On 29 November 1984, the union that represents provincial civil servants of Quebec published an ad in La Presse condemning the government's plan to create the Sépaq, stating that it would penalize existing employees and the general population.

+Structure

 The total surface area under management by Sépaq as parks or reserves is over 80000 km2.
 Sépaq is organized into 3 divisions called "networks":